betterscientificsoftware/bssw.io/Articles/Blog/2023-03-Julia_for_BSSw.md

 ### Why Julia?

 **Why do we keep creating new languages and ecosystems?**
-We are in a constant search for new approaches that empower practitioners by lowering existing technical, economical and social barriers.
+We are in a constant search for new approaches that empower practitioners by lowering existing technical, economical, and social barriers.
 Just like Fortran allowed access to a "formula translator" model of programming in the 1950s, while C has enabled "portable assembly" for systems programming since the 1970s, or the success of Python as a friendly interface that enhances productivity in the twentieth-first century; Julia enables an evolutionary approach to today's scientific software development that is highly exploratory and constantly adapting to new, often unexpected, science requirements, for example, COVID-19.

 As shown in Figure 1, Julia's high-productivity plus high-performance layer builds upon LLVM for both CPU and GPU access, and a unified open-source packaging and data science ecosystem hosted on GitHub.
 Julia also provides lightweight interoperability with existing C and Fortran codes.
 Hence, the value proposition is not to replace a particular language but to reduce current costs in the scientific software development process (e.g. from prototyping to publication with Python + X).